tonyliang19/bmeg524-presentation-slides/README.md

 ## Formats

-- Presentation should be 20 Min , with 5 Min Q&A
+- Presentation should be 17 Min , with 5 Min Q&A, total of 22min